marlow75/retropic/README.md

 ### Commodore C64 extra

-Early, experimental interlace modes.
+Experimental interlace modes - 136 colors.
 You can select max luma difference in blending colors together.
 Adjusted for C64C (9 luma levels), best experience with PEPTO [calculated](https://www.pepto.de/projects/colorvic/) palette.

-* Naive 320x200 - uses max 4 colors in 8x8 screen cell, 27-54 colors can be used without annoying flickering.
+* Hires - uses max 3 colors in 8x8 screen cell.
-* MCI 320x200 - uses max 16 colors in 8x8 screen cell.
-Very early stage.
-If you get errors like mono color squares, try adjust luma.
+* MCI 320x200 - uses max 16 colors in 8x8 screen cell with noise to supress flickering.

 * luma threshold - interlace is about blending, only colors with the same luminance can produce non flickering new one.
 White has luma set to 32 black is 0, choose luminance difference which is not annoying for you.
+* error threshold - max color error you can accept.

 Exports to executable PRG.
 In the future release one of the standard format will be supported (for editing).

-Below naive hires played on VICE...
+Below interlace hires played on VICE...

 ![Naive hires](venusC64Extra.png)